khaleej-vacc/documentation-site/docs/General Operating Procedures/Bahrain International Airport/02-delivery.md

 The TOBT system allows aircraft to push back, taxi to the runway holding point and depart on schedule without extended delays in the departure queue.
 If an aircraft reports ready for pushback before its assigned TOBT, it will be instructed to hold position and will be given its place in the pushback sequence, unless aerodrome conditions permit and a slot is available.
 If an aircraft is cleared for push and start but does not begin pushing within 2-5 minutes, the pushback clearance is cancelled, and a new TOBT is assigned.

 Please note TOBTs are only issued during certain events, this will outlined to via Khaleej vACC Staff if TOBT procedures are to be implemented for that particular event.
+You are required to tell the appropriate member of staff if you're not familiar with A-CDM procedures.

 ## 2.2 Departure Procedures
 Bahrain does not have any published Standard Instrument Departures (SIDs).
 Instead, Delivery will assign an initial heading to departing aircraft.